Akitsuyoshi/CarND-Traffic-Sign-Classifier-Project/README.md

 ### 0 Setting

-To set it up to run this script at first, I followd this [starter kit](https://github.com/udacity/CarND-Term1-Starter-Kit) with docker.
-If you use mac and docker was installed successfuly, you can run jupyter notebook on your local machine by the command below.
+To set it up to run this script at first, I followed this [starter kit](https://github.com/udacity/CarND-Term1-Starter-Kit) with docker.
+If you use mac and docker was installed successfully, you can run jupyter notebook on your local machine by the command below.

 ```sh
 docker run -it --rm --entrypoint "/run.sh" -p 8888:8888 -v `pwd`:/src udacity/carnd-term1-starter-kit